 How To Solve Ceiling Fan Wiring Problems

-How Can I Fix a Problem with my Ceiling Fan and Switch Wiring?
-How to Identify Ceiling Fan and Light Switch Wiring, Troubleshoot and Repair Ceiling Fan and Switch Wiring Problems.
+How Can I Fix a Wiring Problem with my Ceiling Fan and Switches?
+How to Identify Ceiling Fan and Light Switch Wiring Problems, Troubleshoot and Repair Ceiling Fan and Switch Wiring.

 Ceiling Fan and Switch Wiring Problems

-I have a ceiling fan with a light that was controlled by a 2 switch outlet.
+I have a ceiling fan with a light that was controlled by a two switch outlet.

-- It was able to separate the light and the fan on dimming and fan speed.
+- This enabled me to separate the light and the fan for light dimming and fan speed control.

 - When I installed the new fan, black to black, white to white and blue to black or white, no functions come on.